hyungmogu/udacity-cloud-devops-project-5/README.md

 - Jenkins will be used for CI and CD
 - Rolling Deployment will be used
-- Ansible and Cloudformation will be used to build infastructure
+- Cloudformation will be used to build infastructure
 - Kubernetes cluster will be built from scratch on AWS
 - Kubernetes cluster will be initialized using Ansible and Cloudformation